rriski/site/content/home/portfolio/pora-ayy-fi.md

 </div>

 ## About
 Polyteknikkojen Raittiusseura (PoRa) is an association based in Aalto University.
-With over 50 years of experience in sobriety operations in Otaniemi, PoRa's website [pora.ayy..fi](https://pora.ayy.fi) required a facelift to celebrate the 50th anniversary year.
+With over 50 years of experience of sobriety operations in Otaniemi, PoRa's website [pora.ayy.fi](https://pora.ayy.fi) required a facelift to celebrate the 50th anniversary year.

 ## Technologies
 Nuxt.js, Vue.js.
 Deployed using [Netlify](https://www.netlify.com/).